Namass/Branch-Integration-Guides/bpp-guide.md

 ## One time initial registration

 First, you will need a Branch partner token that gives you the ability to create/edit Branch accounts on behalf of your customers.
-This is a simple process where Branch reviews your application and, if approved, creates a token for you.
+This is a simple process where Branch reviews your application and, if approved, creates a key and user id for you.
 To apply, just send us a note at http://branch.io/contact.
-We’ll send you an invite to join the dashboard for one of our sample apps to get a feel for the dashboard interface if you want to try some of the technology.

-The token will be in the form of a long series of numbers like this: ‘19190933253783894’.
-If you lose this token, just send a note to your contact at Branch or submit a request via the form.
+The key will be in the form similar to the following: "key_live_ybqLNEcCZpVcb4Xr9bGbzoilCth8PTR7".
+The user id will be a string of numbers like this: '19190933253783894'.
+If you lose either of these, just send a note to your contact at Branch or submit a request via the form.

 ## One time setup for each customer

 ### Create a Branch account for them

 Before you can start creating links for your customers, you must first create a Branch account for them.
-This account will yield a unique app key that must be used for all subsequent requests on behalf of that app.
-The app key format is the same format as your preferred partner token, for example: “19190933253783894”.
-If you lose this token for the app, you can just go through the same process to create a new version with all of the previous settings.
+This account will yield a unique branch key and secret that must be used for all subsequent requests on behalf of that app.
+The app key format is the same format as your branch key, for example: "key_live_ybqLNEcCZpVcb4Xr9bGbzoilCth8PTR7", and the secret will be in a similar format: "secret_live_2wjYsrrhnPp1VLOtEHzYbXWOZXQiQPNO".

 A Branch app specifies some of the global parameters, unique to a mobile app on the store, but can span across all app store.
 For example, if the customer has a few app in the App Store, you’ll want to create one Branch account per App Store app.
 However, if the customer has one app across the App Store and Google Play, you’ll only need one Branch account.